Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Limited to 2D static graphics — no video or animation

-- Template library is smaller than Canva's by a wide margin
+- Template library is smaller than Canva's

 - No print-ready export options